dewaka/dewaka.github.io/_posts/2018-04-01-fish-shell-configuration.md

 - [fisherman](https://github.com/fisherman/fisherman)

 Of the two `fisherman` seems to be more minimalist, focusing on providing a package manager for fish plugins.
-Thus after installing fisherman you are required to install plugins of your choosing.
-It also seems that the impact on shell startup time with fisherman is lower than with oh-my-fish, but this is not something I have benchmarked myself.
+Thus after installing `fisherman` you are required to install plugins of your choosing.
+It also seems that the impact on shell startup time with `fisherman` is lower than with `oh-my-fish`, but this is not something I have benchmarked myself.

 As of this writing, I have installed following plugins with `fisherman`, but if